raenpayne/part-time-salaries/Quick-Start-Guide.md

 ## Install Python on Windows

 Windows does not come with Python already installed so you'll likely need to install Python first.
 However, if you'd like to make sure it's not already installed you can do so from the command prompt.
-To open the command prompt do the following:
+To open a command prompt do the following:

 ### Open A Command Prompt